metamorph-inc/openmeta-mms/docs/source/tutorials/walkthroughs/walkthroughs.rst

-The OpenMETA Spacecraft project is an open-source project developed by Metamorph to demonstrate the concepts of OpenMETA with a system model of a ficticious satellite.
+The OpenMETA Spacecraft project is an open-source project developed by Metamorph to demonstrate the concepts of OpenMETA with a system model of a fictitious satellite.
 The system model includes both CAD models and OpenModelica models for a joint phyical and electrical analysis of the craft.

-The OpenMETA Vahana project is here on GitHub:
+The OpenMETA Spacecraft Study project is here on GitHub:
 `openmeta-spacecraft-study
 <https://github.com/metamorph-inc/openmeta-spacecraft-study>`_